 Consistent attendance is important for every student.
 Excessive absence from school hinders academic progress and jeopardizes the acquisition of academic credit.
-Attendance records will be kept by the school office, and become part of a student's permanent record at the end of each semester.
-If an unplanned absence occurs, parents should notify Ms. May Abouelkhir at may.abouelkhir@tws-rak.org by 8:30 a.m.
+Attendance records will be kept by the school office and become part of a student's permanent record at the end of each semester.
+If an unplanned absence occurs, parents should notify the teacher by 8:30 a.m.
+Elementary students that exceed 10 days of absences, planned or unplanned, within a semester will require a conference with the school administration and an attendance plan to ensure their child's success and promotion to the next grade.